 Just Between Friends draws mothers, fathers, grandparents, and anyone who has children to love and care for

-It’s no wonder that Just Between Friends has managed to find so much success in attracting a growing base of parents to our hundreds of pop-up consignment events every year.
+It’s no wonder that Just Between Friends has managed to find so much success in attracting a growing base of parents to our hundreds of pop-up consignment sales every year.
 We’re living in the age of thrift, where bargain shopping has become mainstream and hunting for discounts is a sign of a savvy consumer.
 For parents, our core group of customers, the high costs associated with raising a child necessitates that their dollars go further than ever before.
 Our internal data reveals that folks of all income levels are actively engaged in bargain shopping to clothe their children.

 We are in the enviable position of appealing to younger demographics